Are you worried that someone you know has an alcohol addiction?

 Drinking itself is not harmful when done occasionally or in moderation.
-But drinking becomes problematic and even dangerous when it puts people at risk of developing diseases or worse, an addiction.
-In Australia, alcohol is used more than any other addictive drugs.
+However, it does become problematic and even dangerous when it puts people at risk of developing diseases, or worse, an addiction.
+In Australia, alcohol is used more than any other addictive drug.

 The abuse of alcohol results in health problems and safety risks.
-Unhealthy drinking may also lead to distress and problems in an individual’s life including their work, school and/or their relationships.
+Excessive alcohol consumption may also lead to distress and problems in different aspects of an individual’s life, including work, school, and relationships.

 Causes of Alcoholism

-Alcoholism may result from various contributing factors.
+Alcohol dependence may result from various contributing factors.
 Excessive and regular drinking may lead to alcoholism.
-Starting at an early age also increases the risk of developing the disorder.
-The risk of alcoholism is also higher in individuals who have parents or close relatives with similar alcohol issues.
+A person who started consuming alcohol at an early age also has an increased risk of developing the disorder.
+The risk of alcohol dependence is also higher in individuals who have parents or close relatives with similar alcohol issues.

-For others, alcoholism may develop as a result of anxiety, depression and other mental health problems.
+For others, alcoholism may develop as a result of anxiety, depression and other mental disorders.
 Studies also suggest that people with a history of emotional trauma are more predisposed to developing alcoholism.

-Social and cultural backgrounds are other major factors that could lead to alcoholism.
+Social and cultural backgrounds are other major factors that could also lead to alcoholism.
 Drinking is very much part of our social lives.
-Parents, partners or friends who drink regularly could influence individuals to start drinking or to drink excessively.
-Although drinking alcohol does generally not lead to a disorder, those who are predisposed to alcoholism may find it difficult to manage or to quit.
+Parents, partners or friends who drink regularly could influence individuals’ alcohol consumption habits.
+Although it doesn’t always lead to a disorder, those who are predisposed to alcoholism may find it difficult to manage or to quit.

 Why Is Alcohol Addictive?